marcduiker/marcduiker.github.io/_posts/2021-04-27-azure-functions-university.md

 * **Deployment**; How to deploy your Function App to Azure using VSCode, Azure CLI, and GitHUb Actions.
 * **Configuration**; Why and how to use app settings in your Function App, using App Configuration service for easier management for app settings across multiple resources.
 * **CosmosDB**; How to use the output and input bindings to read/write data from/to CosmosDB, using the CosmosDBTrigger to start a function when a new document is added to a collection, and using KeyVault to store the CosmosDB connection string.
-* **Durable Functions I**; Why using Durable Functions is beneficial when dealing with multiple functions.
-This demonstrated by using the function chaining pattern to illustrate how orchestrations work.
+* **Durable Functions, part I**; Why using Durable Functions is beneficial when dealing with multiple functions.
+This is demonstrated by using the function chaining pattern to illustrate how orchestrations work.

 <img class="u-max-full-width" itemprop="image" src="{{ site.url }}/assets/2021/04/27/AzureFunctionsUniversity_YouTube_Playlist.png" alt="Screenshot of the Azure Functions University playlist on YouTube">